Sabayon/sabayon-website-next/content/release/latest-monthly-release-sabayon-1611.md

 More information on how to use SCR is available in the [wiki page](https://wiki.sabayon.org/index.php?title=En:Sabayon_Community_Repositories) (under construction).
 Meanwhile we are currently working on the project documentation: [Guidelines](https://github.com/Sabayon/scr-docs/blob/master/scr-guidelines.md) and [Bylaws](https://github.com/Sabayon/scr-docs/blob/master/scr-bylaws.md) can be found on the [scr-docs Github repository](https://github.com/Sabayon/scr-docs).
 More information is also available [here](http://blog.mudler.pm/2016/04/whut-sabayon-community-repositories-is.html)

-Here are some packages already available in the SCR community repository(just to name a few): app-editors/sublime-text, app-emulation/genymotion, app-emulation/shashlik-bin, app-misc/neofetch, app-text/cherrytree, net-im/telegram-bin, x11-misc/mugshot and x11-terms/altyo
+Here are some packages already available in the SCR community repository (just to name a few): app-editors/sublime-text, app-emulation/genymotion, app-emulation/shashlik-bin, app-misc/neofetch, app-text/cherrytree, net-im/telegram-bin, x11-misc/mugshot and x11-terms/altyo.

 ### SCR: Package requests
 If you want a package to be added in the SCR repositories, feel free to open a bug request [in the specific section of our Bugzilla](https://bugs.sabayon.org/enter_bug.cgi?product=Community%20Repositories): be sure to specify if the ebuild is available in layman if you want it to get done faster.